prebid/prebid.github.io/dev-docs/modules/audigentRtdProvider.md

-This real-time data module provides quality user segmentation that can be attached to bid request objects destined for different SSPs in order to optimize targeting.
+This real-time data module provides quality user segmentation that can be attached to bid request objects destined for different SSPs in order to optimize targeting and increase publisher revenue.
 Audigent maintains a large database of first-party Tradedesk Unified ID, Audigent Halo ID and other id provider mappings to various third-party segment types that are utilizable across different SSPs.
 With this module, these segments can be retrieved and supplied to the SSP in real-time during the bid request cycle.

-### Publisher Usage
+## Publisher Usage

 Compile the audigent RTD module into your Prebid build: